Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 ![transfer_files](image5.png)

 Now we would like to see the content of the FTP server.
-By entering the command ls in the current directory of the FTP server we list all files and directories.
+By entering the command ls in the current directory of the FTP server we list all files and directories and download them all.
 The content of the FTP server:

 ![downloading](image6.png)